kbarry91/Eliza-ChatBot/README.md

 #### How to run the program
 This program uses the Go programming language .If you do not currently have Go installed click on the following link to download [INSTALL GO](https://golang.org/dl/)

-To clone the repository open to your local machine, in command prompt enter
+To clone the repository to your local machine, in command prompt enter
 ```
 https://github.com/kbarry91/Eliza-ChatBot.git
 ```